-Trustworthiness (信/xìn) is another of the secondary virtues promoted by Confucius, and means being true to your word and being a dependable support for others.
-In some contexts it can also be translated as “faithfulness”, “sincerity”, or “truthfulness”, “honesty”.
+Trustworthiness (信/xìn) is another of the secondary values promoted by Confucius.
+It means remaining true to your word and being a dependable support for others.
+In some contexts it can also be translated as “faithfulness”, “sincerity”, “truthfulness”, or “honesty”.

-Confucius demonstrates the value he places on it in Chapter VIII of Book 1 when he advises that a leader (君子/jūnzǐ) should, “Hold loyalty and trustworthiness as your highest principles.”
-In Chapter VI, he also says that a young man should “talk little but truthfully.”
+Confucius demonstrates the value he places on it in Chapter 7 of Book 1 when he advises that a leader (君子/jūnzǐ) should, “Hold loyalty and trustworthiness as your highest principles.”
+In Chapter 6, he also says that a young man “should be cautious and truthful.”

 Just like its counterpart loyalty (忠/zhōng), trustworthiness forms the glue that binds social relationships.
-Given the rapid economic, social, and political changes that China was undergoing during his lifetime, it is no surprise that Confucius and his associates prized trustworthiness and loyalty so highly.
-Without them, the smooth functioning of government, business, and society would quickly unravel.
+Given the rapid economic, social, and political changes that China was undergoing during their lifetimes, it is no surprise that Confucius and his associates prized trustworthiness and loyalty so highly.
+Without them, the smooth functioning of government, business, and society would have quickly unraveled.